-Organizational Leadership: Entry Planning: "The Golden Hour" Program Orientation
+Program Orientation Entry Planning: "The Golden Hour" Organizational Leadership:

-This module is designed to provide participants with an overview of the principal induction academy.
-Participants will be introduced to the idea of using an entry plan as a resource for better decision making, enabling three kinds of timely learning: learning about their new school site, learning about themselves, and collective learning about new ways of approaching vexing problems.
-The components of the program will be discussed at length, including the monthly seminars; mentoring support; and instructional rounds; building lasting cultures in their buildings; real-life case studies from the field; and effective social networking.
-During the course of the two days, principals will also receive professional development on Opening of Schools, Master Scheduling and how to maintain a safe learning environment.
+During the 2-day orientation participants will gain an understanding of the intricacies of their critical role as the principal.
+The Superintendent of schools will share his vision for the upcoming school year which is built on a singular goal-Student Achievement establishing a common language across all facets of the District, underscoring the belief that students always come first.
+Additionally, participants will receive a comprehensive overview of the program components including the monthly seminars; mentoring support; instructional rounds; and building lasting cultures in their schools.
+Novice principals will be introduced to the idea of using an entry plan as a resource for better decision making, enabling three kinds of timely learning: learning about their new school site, learning about themselves, and collective learning about new ways of approaching vexing problems.
+During the course of the two days, principals will also receive professional development on Opening of Schools, Employment Hiring, Master Scheduling, and how to maintain a Safe Learning Environment.